DomiVesalius/ExamJam/backend/app/src/scripts/piazza/README.md

             last portion `lc2onqw5fuz6h5`
 -   Provide the above items in the format that the script follows.
 -   Also ensure that MongoDB is running otherwise it will not work.

+## Cleaning Raw Piazza Data

+-   The previous script will scrape raw data.
+It is unfiltered and holds many irrelevant values
+-   The `cleanPiazzaPosts.ts` will go through all the raw scraped data within the database and created filtered versions of it in the form of PiazzaPost and PiazzaComment models.
+    -   Both comments and post documents are saved into the database
+-   Note: This requires the database be up and running.